GitKarIn/e-device2/_book/02-survey.md

-# E-device Survey {#cross}
+# E-device Survey

+## E-device Survey Outline

 An Electronic Field Data-Entry Device ("e-Device") Survey was distributed to IEP survey leads in July of 2022.
 The goals of this survey were: 1.
 To get an understanding of the current level of use of electronic field data entry devices among IEP Survey Staff; 2.
 To seek information from expert e-device users about both hardware and software considerations, and 3.
 To the learn specific roadblocks for those who are hesitant to consider shifting to electronic data entry methods.

 Three groups were targeted for this survey:

 1. Experienced e-device users (internal IEP and external agencies),
 2. IEP Survey Staff who are researching e-devices for field application,
 3. IEP Survey Staff who don't believe electronic field data collection will work for their application.

 ## Survey Respondents